Russian plane in deadly fire found few customers worldwide

-FRANKFURT, Germany (AP) — The SSJ100 passenger jet that caught fire during an emergency landing in Moscow is part of Russia’s effort to maintain a presence in civil aviation in a market dominated by companies like Boeing, Airbus and Embraer.
+FRANKFURT, Germany (AP) — The Aeroflot-operated SSJ100 passenger jet that caught fire during an emergency landing in Moscow is part of Russia’s efforts to maintain a presence in civil aviation in a market dominated by companies like Boeing, Airbus and Embraer.

-A quick look at the plane and the company:
+Here’s a quick look at the SSJ100 and the Russian company that built it, the Sukhoi Civil Aircraft Company:

 THE PLANE